 Now, let’s go through 10 tips for successful online review management.

-The first thing you should do to manage your brand’s online reviews is to create your business pages on platforms like Yelp, TripAdvisor, etc.
+The first thing you should do to manage your brand’s online reviews is to create your brand’s profile on business review sites like Yelp, TripAdvisor, Google Reviews, etc.

 Thanks to such platforms you’ll not only get access to features like page statistics, but it’ll also improve your performance in search results.